BlueBrain/BioExplorer/ARCHITECTURE.md

 ![___](./bioexplorer/pythonsdk/doc/source/images/targets_opendeck_native_rendering.png)

-[Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) uses the GPU engine to achieve the performance required to avoid motion sickness.
+_BBBE_ uses the GPU engine to achieve the performance required to avoid motion sickness.
 Three plug-ins are used on the server side: VRPN for position tracking and flight stick management, OpenDeck for stereoscopic cylindrical projection, and BioExplorer the loading and visualization of Blue Brain datasets.

 ![___](./bioexplorer/pythonsdk/doc/source/images/opendeck_native_rendering.png)

 #### Remote rendering

-[Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) uses the CPU engine, and runs in distributed mode to visualize Blue Brain large datasets.
+_BBBE_ uses the CPU engine, and runs in distributed mode to visualize Blue Brain large datasets.
 Three plug-ins are used on the server side:
 * VRPN for position tracking and flight stick management
 * OpenDeck for stereoscopic cylindrical projection
 * BioExplorer the loading and visualization of Blue Brain datasets.

 ![___](./bioexplorer/pythonsdk/doc/source/images/targets_opendeck_remote_rendering.png)

 Remote rendering focus gives more priority to size the dataset, and allows a lower frame rate than the native rendering setup.
 Visualization still has to be interactive, but does not have to be immersive.
 Thanks to [OSPRay](https://github.com/ospray/ospray)'s distributed mode [OSPRay](https://github.com/ospray/ospray), the CPU engine allows the rendering to be performed on multiple nodes.
 Each node is in charge of rendering a tile that is by default of size 64x64 pixels.
 Each node sends its tiles to [Tide](https://github.com/BlueBrain/Tide) using the [Deflect](https://github.com/BlueBrain/Deflect) library.
 [Tide](https://github.com/BlueBrain/Tide) is in charge of recomposing the final frame buffer and insures the synchronization of the display, which is usually driver by a cluster of several machines.
-[Tide](https://github.com/BlueBrain/Tide) offers two different surfaces, one for the main cylindrical screen and the other one for the floor projection.
-[Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) uses a specific camera that takes advantage of those surfaces to create a fully immersive visual experience.
+[Tide](https://github.com/BlueBrain/Tide) offers two different surfaces, one for the main cylindrical screen and the other one for the floor projection. _BBBE_ uses a specific camera that takes advantage of those surfaces to create a fully immersive visual experience.

 The CPU engine uses the MPI distributed mode to render tiles on multiple nodes.
 Those tiles are sent to Tide via the Deflect client library [Deflect](https://github.com/BlueBrain/Deflect).
 [Tide](https://github.com/BlueBrain/Tide) is in charge of reconstructing the full frame and displaying the final image on the display.